 Keep in mind that these Statue Cruises tickets only allow for admission to Liberty Island – not to the interior of the actual statue.
 You’ll have to include the pedestal or crown option with your Statue Cruises ticket.

 Don’t make the mistake that many NYC tourists make.
-As you walk to Battery Park, you’ll see a number of vendors offering tours and tickets to the Statue of Liberty.
+As you walk to Battery Park, you’ll see many vendors offering tours and tickets to the Statue of Liberty.
 These are offered at a premium – well above the actual price for the official ferry service, and since there is only one official ferry service, you should purchase your tickets directly from them.

 Ticket options include: